play icon for videos

 Supply Chain Transparency 38% provide adequate documentation Major gap requiring systematic intervention

-Ethics Policy Implementation 88% have policies; 52% show evidence of enforcement Focus on implementation gaps, not policy creation
+Ethics Policy Implementation 88% have policies; 52% show enforcement Focus on implementation gaps, not policy creation

 Tesla: Strong environmental disclosure with detailed emissions data and renewable energy investments.
 Weak social metrics with limited labor practice transparency and board diversity below industry benchmarks.
 Recommendation: Engage on governance improvements while maintaining environmental leadership.